lionelmace/ibmcloud-labs/labs/Lab TODO - Create TODO application/README.md

 1. Watch the build pipeline processing your commit and deploying a new version of your app.

+Congratulations!
+You completed this lab.
+You can get familiar with the application code content.

 ## Source code

-  Let's get familiar with the application code content.

 ### Back-end